Jewish Ethnographic Expedition: Ethnography and relief work during the war

 In 1914, the Russian Empire entered World War I as part of the Allied Powers.
 The Jewish population of the Russian Empire was hit exceptionally hard, facing persecution from both enemy forces and their own military.
 As the war began in 1914, nearly one million Jews lived in Galicia alone (approximately twelve percent of its population), a region of Austria-Hungary occupied by the Russian Empire.
 Jewish civilians of the region suffered from enemy bombardment while simultaneously facing systematic persecution from Russian military forces, who viewed them as potential German sympathizers.
 Everything could be seen as a sign of espionage, for example "having a telephone" or "possessing information which could be the result of espionage".
 The Russian military's anti-Jewish campaign included forced deportations, surveillance, and pogroms by passing forces.
 The army's suspicion of Jews as "unreliable elements" led to widespread deportations, with estimates suggesting around 3.3 million displaced (mostly Jews, Poles, and Germans) in several provinces of the empire in 1915 alone.
 The Jews were seen as an "alien" population, and Yiddish was often confused with German.
 In August 1915, mounting humanitarian concerns and international pressure led the Tsar's Council of Ministers to provisionally expand the borders of the Pale of Settlement, though Jews still had no rights to settle in Moscow and St. Petersburg.
-This created what contemporaries called a "new Pale", where displaced Jews faced overcrowding, poverty, and continued discrimination in their new settlements, where they were considered an "outsiders ... branded as traitors and spies".
+This created what contemporaries called a "new Pale", where displaced Jews faced overcrowding, poverty, and continued discrimination in their new settlements, where they were considered "outsiders ... branded as traitors and spies".

-Russian and Galician Jews were suspicios of each other; Galician Jews "often distrusted and despised Russian Jews" while Russian Jews often thought about Galicians as of "poor, backward, and uncultured, referring to them as 'reactionary masses'".
+Russian and Galician Jews were suspicious of each other; Galician Jews "often distrusted and despised Russian Jews" while Russian Jews often thought of Galicians as "poor, backward, and uncultured, referring to them as 'reactionary masses'".
 With the outbreak of the war, An-sky went to the shtetls of Galicia with a relief mission as a representative of the Jewish Committee for the Relief of War Victims.
 He also visited shtetls in Podolya and Volyn, which were previously studied during the expedition.
 He distributed medical aid, documented the persecutions, and continued to collect stories and salvage artifacts, sending them to the museum in St. Petersburg.
 The Jewish Historical Ethnographical Society also took part in salvaging Jewish artifacts: in 1916, Ben-Tsion Rubshtein with his team visited 25 shtetls and collected "more than 1,000 sacred objects, including nearly 500 Torah scrolls."

 In 1915, An-sky, together with writers I.L.
 Peretz and Yankev Dinezon, published an appeal to people in two Yiddish newspapers, Haynt and Moment, to record their wartime experience and send it to the Jewish Historical Ethnographic Society: